darkspr1te/rog_eye/README.md

 ```
 CPU:Arduino Compatible Device Modded for 3.3V (old screen from a broken RGB Gobi lamp with DMX 512 function !!!, screen has built in arduino chip and buttons , bonus )
+SCREEN #2: from some random MMPT solar charger, broke the previous one , dropped the bugger and stood on it.

 ```